Return to the Sea and Sky Home Page Return to Home Page Explore the Seas and Oceans Explore the Universe and Solar System Return to the Sea Menu

 First Deep Ocean Dive

-William Beebe and Otis Barton descend in a tethered sphere to a depth of a half-mile, where they find a previously unseen world of bizarre, luminescent creatures.
+William Beebe and Otis Barton embark on a deep sea expedition in a tethered sphere known as a bathysphere.
+They reach a depth of a 3,000 feet (914 meters) off the coast of Bermuda and discover a previously unseen world of bizarre, luminescent creatures.

 1935